December 14, 2023

 Adopting an electric vehicle fleet has multiple economic and environmental benefits for businesses and the economy as a whole, including reduced greenhouse gas emissions, significant fuel savings, and an improved brand image.

 Fleet managers can get the most out of this investment in electrification by embracing at-home charging for fleet vehicles, an approach that facilitates access to affordable energy rates and convenient overnight charging.
-Learn more about at-home charging for fleet vehicles and contact Qmerit to explore how electrifying your fleet can save you money, improve your brand reputation, and help build your business for the future.
+Learn more about at-home charging for fleet vehicles and contact Qmerit to explore how fleet electrification can save you money, improve your brand reputation, and help build your business for the future.

-Author: Ken Sapp Ken Sapp Senior Vice President, Business Development and eMobility
+Senior Vice President, Business Development and eMobility